 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
 The guidance can be read in full by clicking here.

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated this year (2014).
+The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.
 At The Meadows, our motto: “Learning by Caring and Sharing” fosters the development of our children into tolerant citizens of the future.
-The British values are reinforced regularly and in the following ways:
+Our PSHE curriculum enables them to reflect on and clarify both their own and British values and attitudes, and explore the complex and sometimes conflicting range of attitudes and values they encounter now and in the future.

 Each year the children decide upon their class charter and the rights and responsibilities associated with these.
 All the children contribute to the drawing up of the charter.